How many times have you gotten frustrated with yourself because you knew you should do the right thing, but couldn’t make yourself do it?

 You are still going to the same destination, a healthier you, but you are just choosing to take a slower route to get there.

 Another progress step could be making preparations for your afternoon hunger.
-You take a high fiber fruit such as an apple, pear, or orange with you so that you turn to it instead of the vending machine.
+You take a high fiber fruit such as an apple, pear, orange, or melon with you so that you turn to it instead of the vending machine.